 Day 1: Lemosho Gate to Mti Mkubwa Camp

 Your adventure begins at Londorossi Park Gate, where your entry into Kilimanjaro National Park is officially recorded.
-Afterward, enjoy a scenic hour-long drive to Lemosho Gate, the starting point of your trek.
+Afterwards, enjoy a scenic hour-long drive to Lemosho Gate, the starting point of your trek.

 From Lemosho Gate, you’ll embark on a 3–4 hour hike through the lush forest, ascending to Mti Mkubwa, or Big Tree Camp.
 Here, you’ll spend your first night under the stars in tents, surrounded by the beauty of the forest.

-From the campsite, you’ll be treated to breathtaking views of the Western Breach, a dramatic gap created by ancient lava flows, as well as the glistening glaciers.
+From the campsite, you’ll be treated to breathtaking views of the Western Breach, a dramatic gap created by ancient lava flows, and the glistening glaciers.
 The day involves a total hiking time of about five to six hours.

-Today’s trek focuses on the principle of “climb high, sleep low,” which is excellent for acclimatization — the process of helping your body adapt to higher altitudes with less strain.
+Today’s trek focuses on “climb high, sleep low,” which is excellent for acclimatization.
+It helps your body adapt to higher altitudes with less strain.
 The day is divided into two key sections: the ascent to Lava Tower and the descent to Barranco Camp.

 The journey begins with a hike to Lava Tower, an impressive rock formation perched at 4,630 m (15,419 ft).
 This section of the Lemosho trail is a highlight, offering stunning views and a rewarding sense of progress as you reach this significant altitude.
-The trek takes around four to six hours and prepares your body for the elevation challenges ahead.
+The trek takes four to six hours and prepares your body for the heights ahead.

-Today’s hike, lasting four to five hours, plays a crucial role in your acclimatization.
-After an early breakfast, you’ll face the challenge of the Barranco Wall—a steep rock face that, while intimidating at first glance, many trekkers find easier than expected.
+Today’s four—to five-hour hike is crucial for your acclimatization.
+After an early breakfast, you’ll face the challenge of the Barranco Wall, a steep rock face that, while intimidating at first glance, many trekkers find easier than expected.

 Once you reach the top, you’ll be above the clouds, treated to stunning views of the southern ice fields and the summit of Kilimanjaro.
 The trail then meanders, with some ups and downs, until you reach Karanga Camp, where you’ll rest for the night.

 The summit is within reach!
-Today’s hike to Barafu Camp is a short but rewarding three-hour trek, offering spectacular views of the mountain.
+Today’s hike to Barafu Camp is a short but rewarding three-hour trek, offering spectacular mountain views.
 The campsite sits at 4,600 m (15,091 ft) above sea level, and as you settle in, you’ll feel the excitement building.

-You’ll head to bed early tonight in preparation for the challenging summit hike, which begins in the early hours of the morning.
-This early start is essential to catch the sunrise from the summit and to allow for the long, demanding day ahead.
+You’ll head to bed early tonight to prepare for the challenging summit hike beginning early in the morning.
+This early start is essential for catching the sunrise from the summit and allowing you to enjoy the long, demanding day ahead.

-Today is summit day!
-One final push to victory.
-The days’s trek consists of two parts: the climb from Barafu Camp to Uhuru Peak, the tallest spot on Kilimanjaro, followed by the descent to Mweka Camp.
+Today is summit day—one final push to victory.
+The trek consists of climbing from Barafu Camp to Uhuru Peak, the tallest spot on Kilimanjaro, and descending to Mweka Camp.

-You are woken up around midnight to get ready for your summit attempt.
-This is the moment to dig deep mentally and physically to try reach the tippy-top of Africa.
-The route heads northwest into the dark night.
-After about six to seven hours of trekking you reach Stella Point on the crater rim.
-You then continue for another hour or so on a sometimes snow-covered trail to reach Uhuru Peak at 5,895 m (19,341 ft) above sea level.
+You are woken up around midnight to prepare for your summit attempt.
+This is the moment to dig deep mentally and physically to reach the tippy top of Africa.
+The route heads northwest into the night.
+After six to seven hours of trekking, you reach Stella Point on the crater rim.
+You then continue for another hour or so on a sometimes snow-covered trail to reach Uhuru Peak, 5,895 m (19,341 ft) above sea level.
 You did it!

-After reaching the summit, it’s time to begin your descent to Mweka Camp, where you’ll rest for the night.
+After reaching the summit, it’s time to descend to Mweka Camp, where you’ll rest for the night.
 After an intense 12 to 16 hours of hiking, you’ll likely fall asleep as soon as you settle in—trust us, you’ll be exhausted!

 At Great Image Expedition, we’re big fans of the Lemosho route.
 It’s one of our top picks because it offers a bit of everything.
 We especially love the untouched, wild beginning of the trail that winds through the lush rainforest.
 Another highlight is that the ascent and descent follow different paths on opposite sides of the mountain, offering diverse scenery throughout the journey.